This product is no longer sold. We no longer update these help pages, so some information may be out of date.

 Frequently Asked Questions

-Can I manually generate the Scan Assistant certificate?
+How to manually generate a Scan Assistant certificate

 Create the Scan Assistant certificate on Linux